Regi Siriwardena: Early life and education

 He later went to Ananda College, where he felt rather more at home in an atmosphere that combined his father's Western classical erudition with the home-grown culture of his mother.

 He was awarded a scholarship to University College, Colombo, and read English under E. F. C. Ludowyk and Doric de Souza, graduating with a University of London degree.

 Student activism

 While at university during the Second World War, he joined the Lanka Sama Samaja Party (LSSP).
 He became part of the underground leadership of the LSSP under the pseudonym 'Hamid' and attracted the attention of the British authorities as an anti-colonial activist.
-One of his tasks was arranging a safe house for Dr Colvin R de Silva after the latter's escape from prison on 5 April 1942.
+One of his tasks was arranging a safe house for Colvin R de Silva after the latter's escape from prison on 5 April 1942.

 After the war, he became critical of the LSSP's evolution from its loose pre-war socialist ideology towards a more anti-Stalinist, orthodox Trotskyist stand, leaving it in 1946.